-Palfrey and Poole (1987) develop an index of voter information and, consistent with our results, find that individuals with a high level of information tend to be much more likely to vote (see also Alvarez (1998)).59 In addition, our analysis also explains observed patterns of participation and voting behavior in presidential and congressional elections.
+Palfrey and Poole (1987) develop an index of voter information and, consistent with our results, find that individuals with a high level of information tend to be much more likely to vote (see also Alvarez (1998)).56 In addition, our analysis also explains observed patterns of participation and voting behavior in presidential and congressional elections.

 With respect to the observed behavior of voters in U.S. national elections, note that our estimated model accounts for the amount of split-ticket voting observed in the data.
-As illustrated in the example of Section 3.1 (suppose that in the example a_e denotes the Democratic candidate and b_e the Republican one in each election e = 1, 2, where 1 is the congressional election and 2 the presidential one), straight-ticket and split-ticket voting naturally arise as possible outcomes in our model.
+As illustrated in the example of Section 3.1, straight-ticket and split-ticket voting naturally arise as possible outcomes in our model.
 Given the heterogeneity in candidates' ideological positions across congressional districts, the estimated distributions of citizens' ideological positions and information imply predicted voting behaviors that are consistent with the citizens' voting profiles observed in the data.